labbsr0x/whisper/README.md

 From the project root folder, fire the following commands to execute this project in development mode.

-1. Add Hydra to Hosts
+1. Add Hydra to Hosts:

     ```bash
     sudo echo "127.0.0.1 hydra" >> /etc/hosts
     ```

-2. Up the applications that whisper need
+2. Up the applications that whisper need, which will serve the auxiliary services (databases and Hydra) and the web example:

     ```bash
     docker-compose up -d local
     ```

-3. Compile the local version
+3. Compile the local version:

     ```bash
     go build
     ```

-4. Serve whisper locally
+4. Serve whisper locally:

-    This will serve the auxiliary services (databases and Hydra) and will run Whisper at the `7070` port; endpoints `/login` and `/consent` will display our incredibly simple user interface.
+    Which will run Whisper at the `7070` port and display at endpoints `/login` and `/consent` our incredibly simple user interface.

     The only way to access this endpoints is through a valid authorization url.